leomccormack/Spatial_Audio_Framework/extras/safmex/SAFMEX.md

 # safmex

-**safmex** is a collection of MEX wrappers which allow SAF functions to be called within Matlab.
+**safmex** is a collection of MEX wrappers which allow SAF functions to be called within MATLAB.

-Even for functions that have already been implemented in Matlab, swapping them out for these wrappers has proved beneficial simply for the faster computations afforded by them.
-These wrappers also serve to bring SAF functionality to Matlab, which is not already found in existing Matlab libraries.
+Even for functions that have already been implemented in MATLAB, swapping them out for these wrappers has proved beneficial simply for the faster computations afforded by them.
+These wrappers also serve to bring SAF functionality to MATLAB, which is not already found in existing MATLAB libraries.

 ## Getting started